aduud21/heckerbot/README.md

 Make sure your bot has Message Content Intent enabled else you'll get a error.

-This bot runs on replit (hosted there) so you could run it there if you wish.
+This bot runs on replit (hosted there) and it is recommended to run it there.

 NOTE: IF THERES A ERROR IN YOUR CODE OR SUCH, PLEASE REVIEW YOURSELF AND IF YOU SEE ANY throw new error PAY ATTENTION TO THAT AND SEE THE REASON